Not a Business

-This was created and is still developed as a hobby project, meaning that in here there’s a lot of perceived value in having fun, pacing myself, keeping things lean and sticking to my ideals.
+This is a hobby project, meaning that in here there’s a lot of perceived value in having fun, pacing myself, keeping things lean and sticking to my ideals.

 Sustainability is a goal, profit isn’t.
 Traditional ads will never have a place here, which means there’s no incentive to making things inefficient: I want you to be able to find a recipe and get to cooking as quickly as possible, not keep you using this site for long just so that I can show you a lot of ads.

-Autumn 2017, I decide to fix some of my bad habits and engage in cooking mostly low-carb meals daily and using r/progresspics and similar as the main motivation driver.
+Autumn 2017, I decide to fix some of my bad habits and engaged in cooking mostly low-carb meals daily and using r/progresspics and similar as the main weight loss motivation driver.

 While the weight was going down, a series of frustrations with the status-quo of searching for recipes started building up: pervasive tracking, ads everywhere, excessive interactivity, subscription walls, rubbish generated content to drive traffic and slow data-heavy pages.